jrusco/codekit/implementation-plan.md

 #### Tasks
 1. **Comprehensive Testing Suite** (P1, 3-4 hours)
    - Address false positive case for XML linting.
 Valid XML should not throw a warning when starting characters are "<?".
-   - Multi-format unit testing with edge cases
+   - Multi-format unit testing with edge cases.
+Integral review and organization of existing tests to ensure coverage and remove duplicates and deprecated.
-   - Interactive rendering performance testing
    - Cross-browser compatibility verification
    - Accessibility compliance testing (WCAG 2.1 AA)

 2. **Production Optimization** (P1, 2-3 hours)
-   - Bundle optimization for multi-format support
-   - Advanced monitoring and error tracking setup
    - Security hardening and input validation
    - Performance profiling and optimization
+   - Readiness with integration with simpleanalytics.com

 3. **Launch Preparation** (P2, 2 hours)
-   - User documentation and help system
-   - Developer extension documentation
-   - Competitive positioning materials
-   - Performance benchmark documentation
+   - README.md: Developer documentation with architecture overview and quick start guide, aimed at developers who want to clone the project and run it locally.

 #### Dependencies
 - Phase 3 completion (all features must be implemented)